Frequently asked questions are grouped under the following headings:

 How do I report a violation?

 NOAA Fisheries Enforcement Hotline (1-800-853-1964) provides live operator coverage 24 hours a day, 7 days a week for anyone in the United States to report a federal fisheries violation.
-During regular business hours, you also can call the closest Office of Law Enforcement field office to report alleged possible violation or one of the six division headquarters offices.
+During regular business hours, you also can call the closest Office of Law Enforcement field office to report alleged possible violation or one of the five division headquarters offices.

 Who can I contact with questions if my vessel was boarded by the U.S. Coast Guard?